- AIOps – the answer to your IT’s complexities

-Balaji: The theme of our platform at GAVS is “Zero Incident”.
+Balaji: The theme of our platform at ZIF is “Zero Incident”.
 How can we get all enterprises to a zero incident state?
 If that theme is applied, then each and every aspect of the operation is evaluated towards a zero incident journey and this will automatically result in massive cost savings and significant increase in end user experience.

 By implementing AIOps platform, are organizations creating unemployment?

 Balaji: This is a wrong myth and assumption.
 If we don’t automate and don’t become a responsive and agile enterprise, then the businesses won’t run.
 The future is all about AIOps and beyond and hence adoption of these concepts by the teams is critical.
 This will help the teams to reskill themselves to working on automation, data science and related areas and thereby enhance their own value both within the organization they serve and outside as well.
 The AIOps platforms are evolving to make you better and hence a change management and re-hash of the workforce goes with it.